mathieubrunpicard/README_Rails/README.md

 A good example of a static website is the following : [Static website](mathieubrunpicard.github.io)

 :warning: :A static website, does not mean that there is no animation on the webpage. <br>
-You can find video :movie_camera:, music :musical_score: or animations.
+You can find video :movie_camera:, music :musical_score: or animations on a static website.

 * **Dynamic website**